NohPei/mobile-AQ-sensing/rtc-init.md

 To get the DS3231 RTC working reliably on Raspberry Pi OS (Bookworm), follow these steps:

-1. **Enable I²C** using `sudo raspi-config`, and verify the RTC is detected at address `0x68` using `i2cdetect -y 1`.
+1. enable i2c using `sudo raspi-config`, and verify the RTC is detected at address `0x68` using `i2cdetect -y 1`.
-2. In `/boot/firmware/config.txt`, add the following line to enable the overlay (optional if using the fallback only):
+2. In `/boot/firmware/config.txt`, add the following line all the way at the bottomt to enable the overlay:

 ```ini
 dtoverlay=i2c-rtc,ds3231